0nyr/5369S_knowledge_graph/report/README.md

 - Lack of discussion on challenges: Too few discussions (on conclusion) on challenges associated with  knowledge graphs, such as issues related to scalability, data quality, diversity ("managing contextual or multi-modal data" (p31), dynamicity (temporal and streaming data), usability and the complexity of reasoning tasks.
 - Some unclear explainations: p22, the explaination example of PageRank is really unclear, with no scheme, as well as mathematical expressions directly in the text with some symbols like |V| being unspecified (and have to be guessed by the reader, here, number of nodes in the graph).
 The distinction between rule mining and axiom mining is also very shallow and unclear, on p31.
 - mistake in a sentence: p29: "In more detail, we call the edges entailed by a rule and the set of positive edges (not including the entailed edge itself) the positive entailments of that rule.
 The number of entailments that are positive is called the support for the rule, while the ratio of a rule’s entailments that are positive is called the confidence for the rule [127]." (p29) -> Missing some words: "...we call the edges entailed by a rule <the entailments of the rule> and the set of positive edges (not including the entailed edge itself) the positive entailments of that rule."
+- Would benefit from a clearer presentation of the differences between deductive and inductive reasoning.
+The paper consider that the reader is already familiar with thoses differences and dives directly into advances concepts.

+[CKG23]
++ state of the art
++ extensive documentation and references (more than 250 references)
+- preprint, available on Arxiv

+Paper Overview
+Contributions
+Improvements to the State-of-the-Art
+Main Results

 ## conclusion
 > include the important results and conclusions